 Pickleballs look like wiffle balls, but are slightly heavier and have different hole placements.
 There are different balls for outdoor and indoor play.
 Outdoor balls have approximately 40 smaller holes and are heavier than indoor balls.
 This is to help compensate for the wind that will inevitably come up and affect your shot.
 Indoor balls are lighter and have about 26 larger holes.

 Originally, paddles were made of plywood which if you were to play with nowadays, might slow you down.
 A necessary skill of Pickleball play is quick hands and controlled play.
 A heavy wooden paddle definitely slows the reaction time and has very little control.
 In the 80's a new type of composite paddle was created by Arlen Paranto, a Boeing engineer, while keeping to the traditional shape of the wooden paddles.
-Most paddles engineered today currently have a type of honeycomb core with either a fiberglass or graphite surface or carbon fiber facing such as ProLite's Black Diamond Series.
+Most paddles engineered today currently have a type of honeycomb core with either a fiberglass or graphite surface or carbon fiber facing such as PROLITE's Black Diamond Series.
 Paddle choices are abundant and vary in weight, shape, material, and handle size.
-If you would like more information on ProLite paddles, contact email@example.com.
+If you would like more information on PROLITE paddles, contact firstname.lastname@example.org.
 We can custom fit you for your game and background.
-Here is a chart to view all our paddle choices.